secretstartups/handbook/content/handbook/support/_index.md

 ### Support Pods

-In GitLab Support, we have two mechanisms to organize support engineers as they work:

-- Support Global Groups: A cross-region, cross-skillset group of engineers that coordinate on issues and hand off tickets"
-- Support Pods: A cross,region, single skill group of engineers that are experts or soon to be experts on that specific product area.
+In GitLab Support, we use `Support Pods` to organize support engineers as they work.
+Each Support Pod is a cross-region, single skill group of engineers who are interested in their Support Pod's specific product area.
+They are engineer- lead.

-Global groups are organized by managers.
-Support Pods are engineer-lead.
 To join or start a Support Pod you can read more below.

 *See the [Support Pods handbook page](/handbook/support/support-pods) and the [Working with Support Pods workflow page](/handbook/support/workflows/working-with-pods).*